 The realizability of the Company's deferred tax asset related to its investment in Topco LLC depends on the Company receiving allocations of tax deductions for its tax basis in the investment and on the Company generating sufficient taxable income to fully offset such deductions.
-We believe it is more likely than not that the Company will generate sufficient taxable income in the future to fully realize any deductions allocated to it from Topco LLC associated with the reversal of its tax basis as of December 31, 2020.
+We believe it is more likely than not that the Company will generate sufficient taxable income in the future to fully realize any deductions allocated to it from Topco LLC associated with the reversal of its tax basis as of December 31, 2021.
 However, a portion of the deferred tax asset may only be realizable through the sale or liquidation of the investment and our ability to generate sufficient capital gains.
-Therefore, the change in the valuation allowance during December 31, 2020, is primarily due to the establishment of a \$13.3 million valuation allowance to reflect the deferred tax asset that is more likely than not to not be realized.
-Additionally, in response to the COVID-19 pandemic, the Coronavirus Aid, Relief and Economic Security Act ("CARES Act") was signed into law in March 2020.
-The CARES Act modified the interest expense utilization rules allowing taxpayers to deduct interest up to the sum of 50% of adjusted taxable income plus business interest income (30% limit under the 2017 Tax Act) for tax years beginning January 1, 2019 and 2020.
-These changes to the interest expense limitation calculation allowed the Company to utilize additional interest expense that was previously disallowed causing a \$1.3 million valuation allowance release in 2020.
+Therefore, the change in the valuation allowance during

+December 31, 2021, is primarily due to the establishment of a $\mathfrak{D}3.1$ million valuation allowance to reflect the deferred tax asset that is more likely than not to not be realized.
+Net operating loss ("NOL") and tax credit carryforwards as of December 31, 2021 were as follows (in millions):